A list of Australian and overseas qualifications that we accept for admission into an undergraduate course.

 We recognise the following qualifications from Europe:

-If you completed the NCEA Level 3, an Interstate Transfer Index (ITI) will be calculated by theÌý, and provided to UAC.
+If you completed the NCEA Level 3, an Australian Tertiary Admissions Rank (ATAR) will be calculated by the and provided to UAC.
 This will be used in the admission process, provided you have fulfilled university entrance requirements as set by NZQA.

 ATAR or its equivalent in the following year 12 qualifications for each Australian state and territory.